-Your 8 week old baby loves to be close to you and watch what you do.
-He's starting to look less like a little old man and more like a baby.
+Your little one loves to be close to you and watch what you do.
+He’s starting to look less like a little old man and more like a baby.

 Fat pads appear in his cheeks and he’s been building up his mouth and jaw muscles with all that feeding.
 His eyes may still be the slate blue colour of most newborns, or they may be changing to his genetic eye colour.
 His hair may be growing in length – or falling out!

 All of these things are normal and part of the transition from foetus to infant.
 Genetics will play a big role in everything, from how your baby looks to how he grows.
 Keep in mind his weight and height will be determined just as much by what is typical for his parents and their families, as it is by his feeding.